-The curriculum and extra curricular activities at SAFE are designed to give our students all the opportunities they need to reach their academic potential, whilst ensuring their emotional and mental health, and social functioning, are scaffolded.
+The curriculum at SAFE is designed to give our students all the opportunities they need to reach their academic potential, whilst ensuring their emotional and mental health, and social functioning, are scaffolded.

 We strive to ensure that they leave us not only equipped for life in terms of qualifications but with the practical skills they need to live happy, fulfilled and independent lives.

-English is offered at Key Stage 3, Functional Skills and GCSE level, with emphasis placed both on real-world usage of language and emotional literacy.
+English is offered at Key Stage 3 and GCSE level, with emphasis placed both on real-world usage of language and emotional literacy.
 Creativity is encouraged, and the subject is heavily interest-linked.

-Mathematics is taught at Key Stage 3, Functional Skills Levels 1 and 2, and GCSE Foundation and Higher.
+Mathematics is taught at Key Stage 3 and GCSE Foundation and Higher.
 We aim to teach the subject in a hands-on, kinaesthetic manner, whilst preparing children for formal examinations.

 We offer an exciting KS3 science programme that is taught through small projects.
-Our BTEC First in Applied Science, programme based on real world scenarios and links directly to programmes that would be offered in FE Colleges.
-We also offer Science GCSE for students wishing to take this route.
+We also offer a Double Science IGCSE for students wishing to take this route.
 The students can fully engage with the subject at a practical level.

 Students at SAFE can cook to enhance their life skills and experiment.
 Older students can follow a BTEC Home Cooking course, which teaches them all the skills they need to cook, serve and store food safely, whilst exploring their creativity.
 We may be able to link this programme to offers at Local FE and sixth form colleges whenever students are ready.